Wartburg 353: Model development

 From chassis number 17:20 932, on vehicles produced after 14 June 1982, the carburetor was switched to a Jikov 32 Sedr with pre-heated intake mixture (upgrading older models was not suggested), new brake drums rear and H4 headlights.

-From 2 January 1984 the "S" version replaced the "de luxe," produced from chassis number 19:00 401.
+From 2 January 1984, the "S" version replaced the "de luxe," produced from chassis 19:00 401.
 The model was characterized by matt black PVC door window frames, imitation leather trim and wood grain, trunk liner, fog lights (front and rear), two-tone horn, heated rear window and a Malimo corduroy interior.
-In addition, all models which until then had chromed body parts received black plastic powder coated ones.
-This was both a sign of shortage of raw materials in the East German economy and an attempt to keep up with the prevailing tastes.
+In addition, all models that until then had chromed body parts received black plastic powder-coated ones.
+This was both a sign of a shortage of raw materials in the East German economy and an attempt to keep up with the prevailing tastes.

-As with the DKW, Wartburgs all had the radiator mounted behind the engine.
+As with the DKW, Wartburgs had the radiator mounted behind the engine.
 This changed as of 30 June 1985 (from chassis number 20:24 100) as the radiator was moved to the usual position in front of the engine.
 The front clip was also redesigned and was now a one-piece body-coloured unit incorporating the grille opening.
 The previous bulged rectangle-shaped headlights were replaced with rectangular, slightly swept-back units.